dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 - Typical architecture of ConvNets
 - Background story related to field of deep learning
 - Different amazing architectures that took part in Imagenet competition
-- How to calculate number of parameters and size of model
+- How to calculate number of parameters and size of model in CNN

 ---